Offers assistance with basic needs, utilities, rent, prescription medication, and other expenses on a case-by-case basis.

 Provides clothing and supplies for newborns and their families, including a layette with gowns, pajamas, undershirts, fleece sleepers, washcloths, receiving blankets, a quilt or crib blanket, diapers, wipes, and other items.

-Provides car seats and layettes which include gowns, pajamas, outfits, fleece sleep sacks, onesies, booties, socks, hats, receiving blanket quilts, crib blanket bibs, washcloths, burp cloths, diapers, wipes, and a toy and story book.
-Also accepts donations.
+Provides new car seats and layettes.
+Layettes include gowns, pajamas, outfits, fleece sleep sacks, onesies, booties, socks, hats, receiving blanket quilts, crib blankets, bibs, washcloths, burp cloths, diapers, wipes, a soft toy, and a storybook.
+Accepts donations of these items.
+Does not accept baby furniture or large equipment.

 Operates retail thrift stores selling donated clothing, furniture and household goods, as well as some new goods at low prices.